arzoo14/PCP-books/docs/UAG/PerformanceMetricsInferenceEngine.rst

         some_inst (
             $disk.dev.total > 40 count/sec
         )
- ]      -> shell "Mail -s 'Heavy systained disk traffic' sysadm";
+ ]      -> shell "Mail -s 'Heavy sustained disk traffic' sysadm";
  // Try and catch bursts of activity ... more than 60 I/Os per second
  // for at least 25% of 8 consecutive 3 second samples
  //